traxconn/talkino/readme.txt

 5. Chatbox Online Status and Talkino Bundle's Feature of Global Online Schedule
 6. Editable Text of Chatbox
 7. Customizable Styles of Chatbox
-8. Talkino Bundle's Feature of Ordering for Agents, Social Messengers and Contact Methods
+8. Feature of Ordering for Chat Channels and Agents
+9. Feature to Display or Hide the Chatbox on Pages
-9. Talkino Bundle's Feature of Contact Form when Chatbox is Offline
+10. Talkino Bundle's Feature of Contact Form when Chatbox is Offline
-10. Talkino Bundle's Feature of Google reCaptcha v3 to Prevent Spam of Contact Form
+11. Talkino Bundle's Feature of Google reCaptcha v3 to Prevent Spam of Contact Form
-11. Talkino Bundle's Feature to Display or Hide the Chatbox on Pages
 12. Advanced Setting to Control the Option of Uninstallation

 == Changelog ==

+= 1.0.2, Sep 19, 2022 =
+* Added: Ordering feature to arrange ordering of chat channels and agents.
+* Added: Display feature to display or hide chatbox on any pages including WooCommerce, search page, and blog page.
+* Fixed: Issue of saving an empty value of global online schedule field.

-= 1.0.1, Sep 17, 2022=
+= 1.0.1, Sep 17, 2022 =
 * Improvement: Restructure to be compatible with Talkino Bundle.
 * Fixed: Security issue of escaping.

-= 1.0.0, Sep 13, 2022=
+= 1.0.0, Sep 13, 2022 =
 * Initial release.

 == Upgrade Notice ==